Daniel Schultz, M.D., F.A.C.S.

 Executive Vice President, Medical Devices and Combination Products

-Heather Rosecrans brings more than 40 years of public health and medical device experience to Greenleaf.
-She continues her commitment to public health by providing strategic consulting services and working with Greenleaf clients to deliver innovative devices to patients.
+Heather Rosecrans has more than 45 years of public health and medical device experience.
+She continues her commitment to public health by providing strategic consulting services and working with Greenleaf clients to bring innovative devices to the U.S.

 Heather started her FDA career as a biologist in the Bureau of Medical Devices.
 In 1980, she joined the newly organized CDRH Premarket Application (PMA) Staff.
-For the next 7 years, she coordinated the administrative, scientific, and regulatory review of PMAs, as well as product development protocols, master files and associated submissions.
+For the next seven years, she coordinated the administrative, scientific, and regulatory review of PMAs, as well as product development protocols, master files, and associated submissions.

-Heather’s extensive experience at CDRH—specifically her pivotal role in developing the 510(k) Program—enabled her to become one of the nation’s leading 510(k) experts.
-Since its inception in 1976, more than 150,000 510(k)s for devices have been reviewed for a determination regarding substantial equivalence via the program.
+Heather’s extensive experience at CDRH—specifically her pivotal role in developing the 510(k) program—has made her one of the nation’s leading 510(k) experts.
+Since the program’s inception in 1976, the FDA has reviewed more than 150,000 device 510(k)s for a determination regarding substantial equivalence.

-Heather has represented and spoken on behalf of CDRH in multiple forums, including national conferences, FDA advisory committee meetings, and international symposiums.
-Her published work includes numerous guidance and regulatory documents.
-She has also worked collaboratively with the Center for Medicare and Medicaid Services and other regulatory agencies.
+Heather represented CDRH in multiple forums, including national conferences, FDA advisory committee meetings, and international symposiums.
+While at the FDA, she worked collaboratively with the Centers for Medicare and Medicaid Services and other regulatory agencies.
+Her published works include numerous guidance and regulatory documents.
+Heather continues to speak on matters related to FDA premarket regulation of medical devices.

 Maura M. Norden, J.D.

-Executive Vice President, Medical Devices and Combination Products and General Counsel
+Executive Vice President, Medical Devices and Combination Products & General Counsel

 Maura Norden joined Greenleaf from the law firm Sidley Austin LLP in January 2015, following nearly a decade advising leading medical device and drug companies and investors on a broad range of FDA regulatory matters.